MostAwesomeDude/construct/docs/index.rst

     <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.5.5</a> is the previous stable release.
 If you are maintaining a project that depended on this framework for a long time, you should probably use this version.
 This branch is not actively maintained.
 Only bugfixes will be added.<br/>
     <br/>

-    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.8.1</a> was released on September 21th, 2016.
+    <a class="reference external" href="https://github.com/construct/construct/releases">Version 2.8.2</a> was released on September 23th, 2016.
 There are significant API and implementation changes.
 Fields are now name-less and operators / >> are used to construct Structs and Sequences.
 Most classes were redesigned and reimplemented.
 You should read the documentation again.
-Docstrings are up-to-date. **Website is currently stale and broken.**<br/>
+Docstrings are up-to-date. **Website is currently half stale and broken.**<br/>
     <br/>

     Warning: Union class is currently broken.<br/>